 The directory hierarchy starts at a root directory (in UNIX-based systems, the root directory is simply referred to as /) and uses some kind of separator to name subsequent sub-directories until the desired file or directory is named.
 For example, if a user created a directory foo in the root directory /, and then created a file bar.txt in the directory foo, we could refer to the file by its absolute pathname, which in this case would be /foo/bar.txt.
-See Figure 39.1 for a more complex directory tree; valid directories in the example are /, /foo, /bar, /bar/bar, /bar/foo and valid files are /foo/bar.txt and /bar/foo/bar.txt.
-Directories and files can have the same name as long as they are in different locations in the file-system tree (e.g., there are two files named bar.txt in the figure, /foo/bar.txt and /bar/foo/bar.txt).
+See Figure 38.1 for a more complex directory tree; valid directories in the example are /, /foo, /bar, /bar/bar, /bar/foo and valid files are /foo/bar.txt and /bar/foo/bar.txt.
+Directories and files can have the same name as long as they are in different spots in the tree (e.g., there are two different files named bar.txt in the figure).